envelope-zero/backend/README.md

 Not part of the public API is:

 - The go module itself, meaning that exported function signatures or behaviors can change at any point in time
+- The exact error messages.
+All error messages are intended to be displayed to users and can change with every release to improve them.